Galois Action and Localization in Number Fields: Abstract

 \section{Abstract}

-For a Galois number field $K$, the Galois group $\text{Gal}(K/\bbq)$ acts on the class group $Cl_K$ in a very natural way: $\sigma\cdot[I]=[\sigma(I)]$ for any $\sigma \in \text{Gal}(K/\bbq)$, $[I]\in Cl_K$.
-In this paper, we will explore how the unique properties of this group action work together to elucidate the relationship between these two groups.
-While previous work on this problem has focused on representation theory, we take a direct approach to some classical and new problems.
-The paper concludes with an exploration of the class groups of localizations of the ring of integers $\OK$.
-These turn out to be powerful tools for understanding $Cl_K$ and overrings of $\OK$.
+For a Galois number field $K$, the Galois group $\text{Gal}(K/\bbq)$ acts on the class group $\Cl_K$ in a very natural way: $\sigma\cdot[I]=[\sigma(I)]$ for any $\sigma \in \text{Gal}(K/\bbq)$, $[I]\in \Cl_K$.
+In this paper, we will explore how the unique properties of this group action work together to elucidate the relationship between these two groups---developing and expanding upon some known results from a new perspective.
+To this end, we explore the class groups of localizations of the ring of integers $\OK$.
+These turn out to be powerful tools for understanding $\Cl_K$ and overrings of $\OK$.
+The paper concludes with some interesting observations about normset arithmetic and complexity---topics intimately related to this action.